Registering a business and other admin tasks

 You may have to pay income tax and GST, so the tax office will need to know about you.
 They’ll provide you with a tax number.
 It’s not all one-way traffic, though.
 When your business is GST registered, you can claim back GST on business expenses.

-ACC (Accident Compensation Commission)
+ACC (Accident Compensation Corporation)

 As a business, you have a workplace – even if it’s your home and you’re the only worker in it.
 ACC provides cover for workplace accidents.
 You need to register and pay a levy.